pyzo/zoof-website/ui/layout.rst

 With the `HBox` class, you can layout widgets horizontally.
 Note the use of the flex argument.
 It determines how the widget is stretched.
-A flex of 0 means to not stretch, but use the minimal sensible width.
+A flex of 0 means to not stretch, but use the minumum sensible width.
+This is either the manually set min-width, or the browser-computed natural width, whichever is largest.

 ..
 UIExample:: 100
     from zoof import ui